quickwit-oss/bitpacking/README.md

 # Usage

-This crate contains different implementation for bitpacking depending on the instruction set available with your processor.
+This crate contains different implementations for bitpacking depending on the instruction set available with your processor.
-**The resulting format are not compatible one with each other.**
+**The resulting formats are not compatible one with each other.**

 Currently the following are available :
 - scalar: implementation not using any SIMD instruction.
 A block has a size of 32.
-This implementation is still more performant naive solutions.
+This implementation is still more performant than naive solutions.
 - SSE3: bitpacking 4 integer at once. (block size of 128). *Requires the sse3 feature to be enabled.
 This feature is enabled by default.*
 - AVX: butpacking 8 integers at once. (block size of 256). *Delta integration is comparatively expensive*.
 Requires to enable the avx feature.